 Melatonin is your body’s master sleep hormone, produced deep within your brain in a tiny gland called the pineal.

-Although melatonin plays a commanding role in regulating your body’s sleep-wake cycle, also known as your circadian rhythm, it wasn’t until the early 1980s that the MIT research team composed of Dr. Harry Lynch, Dr. Irina Zhdanova, and myself discovered this important connection.
+Although melatonin plays a commanding role in regulating your body’s sleep-wake cycle, also known as your circadian rhythm, it wasn’t until the early 1980s that a team of MIT researchers discovered this important connection.

 Shining a Light on Natural Melatonin Production

 Your body’s natural melatonin production is controlled in great part by light exposure.
 Your pineal gland actively produces the hormone during dark, nighttime hours and suppresses production during light, daytime hours.

 In young healthy people, normal daytime blood levels of melatonin are around 10 pg/mL, and rise 15-fold to about 150 pg/mL at night.
 This nocturnal flood of melatonin into your system signals your body and brain that it’s time to wind down.

 In response, your body becomes drowsy and falls asleep.
 Then sustained levels of melatonin throughout the night help ensure you get a deep, restful sleep.
 When melatonin levels taper off toward daylight, it signals your body to wake up.

 People who produce healthy levels of melatonin tend to sleep soundly through the night and wake up feeling rested and refreshed.
 And growing research has shown that regular, restful sleep goes far beyond adding an energizing zip to your day.
 It actually revitalizes your head-to-toe good health by:

 - Energizing your heart and cardiovascular system